 Students can find plenty of project ideas among our 1,500+ digital resources of historical front pages, artifacts, original newsreels and photographs.
 These primary sources have explanatory text and are searchable by topic, century, person and more.

 (To access many of these resources that are copyright protected, you must have a NewseumED account; registration is free.
-We do not collect data on students, nor do we spam or share the email addresses.)
+We do not collect data on students, nor do we spam, sell or share the email addresses.)

 A sampling of NewseumED content related to 2020's theme: